SEARCH

 Inspect the Application

-• - Check that the hole that the fastener is being driven is not obstructed, causing the tool to stop or kick.
+- Ensure the hole for the fastener is not obstructed, as this can cause the tool to stop or kick back.

 Inspect Battery